xnghu/metadata.themoviedb.org.python/README.md

 ## The Movie Database Python scraper for Kodi

 This is early work on a Python movie scraper for Kodi.
+XNGHU mod to set include_adult=true :)

 ### Manual search by IMDB / TMDB ID
 When manually searching you can enter an IMDB or TMDB ID to pull up an exact movie result.